1. When is the best time to go to Ethiopia?

 5. What are the tour guides like?

 Our tour leaders are exceptional!
 A national tour leader will typically accompany you throughout your Ethiopia tour, or a regional guide will escort you on shorter extension trips.
-This leaders speak English, are well trained, and work in conjunction with local, regional guides throughout your trip.
+These leaders speak English, are well trained, and work in conjunction with local, regional guides throughout your trip.
 All of our tour leaders treat our travelers like friends, showing visitors both the major highlights and the local treasures.

 6. What type of transportation is used?